NgocAnhDo26/NgocAnhDo26/README.md

 # Hi there 👋, I'm Do Tan Ngoc Anh!

 I'm an aspiring Backend Developer with a strong foundation in software engineering principles and a passion for building robust and scalable server-side applications.
-I'm currently deepening my expertise in the **.NET ecosystem** and seeking a challenging Backend Developer position where I can leverage my skills in designing, developing, and maintaining APIs and database systems. [cite: 1, 2] I'm eager to contribute to complex projects and grow professionally in a dynamic team environment. [cite: 2]
+I'm currently deepening my expertise in the **.NET ecosystem** and seeking a challenging Backend Developer position where I can leverage my skills in designing, developing, and maintaining APIs and database systems.
+I'm eager to contribute to complex projects and grow professionally in a dynamic team environment.

 ---